Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 Since the network of gadgets in zero-player motion planning may be nonplanar, we need a crossover.
 This is easy to build using two crossing rail lines with the appropriate configuration of rail and chain signals, shown in Figure~\ref{fig:train crossover}.

-The initial location of the robot is represented by an empty block---in fact, the only empty block in the network.
-We place the target train on a short rail line blocked by the train in the block representing the goal location, as shown in Figure~\ref{fig:train win}: the target train will move forwards and reach its target station if and only if the train blocking it moves, which happens exactly when the robot reaches the goal location.
+The initial location of the agent is represented by an empty block---in fact, the only empty (nonchain signaled) \footnote{There is also an empty block at each intersection.
+However, these blocks have chain signals at their entrances, so trains will never stop in them, and the fact that they are empty does not allow any trains to move.} block in the network.
+We place the target train on a short rail line blocked by the train in the block representing the goal location, as shown in Figure~\ref{fig:train win}: the target train will move forward and reach its target station if and only if the train blocking it moves, which happens exactly when the agent reaches the goal location.

 Finally, we need to build the switch/set-up line/set-down line using trains.
 This gadget is shown in Figure~\ref{fig:train w/su/sd}.
 We have a train trapped in a loop in the gadget, which encodes the state.
-When the gap traverses the set-up or set-down line, the trapped train is temporarily not blocked and moves forwards.
+When the gap traverses the set-up or set-down line, the trapped train is temporarily not blocked and moves forward.
 When the gap enters the switch, the output it takes depends on what the trapped train is currently blocking. \end{proof}